BeauNouvelle/SwiftUI-RECreations/README.md

 I generally commit the code as I go on stream, so you can jump in here while it's all happened and take a look for yourself.
 I hope you find some of this content useful and can use it in your own apps!

+##### Please don't open pull requests with changes to the code!
+At least not yet.
+The purpose is to keep this code AS IS so it matches what you see in the video uploads.

+If there's a HUGE mistake and it hurts you to look at it, and it MUST be fixed.... create a PR but make sure the project with your fixes are in a copied folder of the original project with a suffix of "-fixed", and update the readme to ALSO link to this fixed folder.
+All further PRs should be made on that same "-fixed" folder.

 ### Jan 19th 2023

 ------